NAELA Journal Article Guidelines

 • It analytically shows how the court might have decided differently, but what factors drew it to its actual decision.

 • NAELA Journal policy is to give priority of consideration to original work not previously published.
-If the proposed work has been previously published, or something very similar, please provide a copy and explain why the NAELA Journal Editorial Board should consider re-publishing your work.
+If the proposed work has been previously published, or something very similar, please provide a copy and explain why the NAELA Journal Editorial Board should consider republishing your work.

-• Case notes accepted for publication will be assigned to a NAELA Journal editor who will work with the author or authors making any necessary changes to prepare the article for publication.
+• Case notes accepted for publication will be assigned to a NAELA Journal editor who will work with the author(s) to make any necessary changes to prepare the article for publication.
 Articles will be edited for clarity and to fit the publication’s editorial style and length requirements.
 In addition, all first-person references and references to the author’s organization, products, or clients may be deleted at the editor’s sole discretion.

-• Each author will be required to sign a standard author's agreement that acknowledges the material submitted is authentic, and grants NAELA the proper permissions to publish such article.
-The agreement, however, does not change copyright, which is maintained by the author or authors.
+• Each author will be required to sign a standard author agreement that acknowledges the material submitted is authentic, and grants NAELA the proper permissions to publish such article.
+The agreement, however, does not change copyright, which is maintained by the author(s).

 Transmittal